microsoft/AttackSurfaceAnalyzer/BUILD.md

 Run these commands in the appropriate project directory.
 For example, ```Cli``` for the Cli and Gui.

 ### Building a Debug version
-Note that debugging is only supported with the Debug configuration
+Note that `dotnet build` is only supported with the Debug configuration.

 ```
 dotnet build -c Debug
 ```

 ### Publishing a Release version
-Note that publishing is only supported with the Release configuration
+Note that `dotnet publish` is only supported with the Release configuration

 Windows
 ```